-The values of signontime and processortime are added to the current signontime and processortime limits in the AUF to increase the time allocations.
+The values of signontime and processortime are added to the current signontime and processortime limits AUF to in the increase the time allocations.
 In a Model 3200MPS System, processortime is equal to the additional CPU+APU time to which the terminal user is limited.
-To decrease the time allocation, precede signontime or processortime with a minus sign (-).
-An asterisk () causes the limit to be disabled.
+To decrease the time allocation, 1 precede signontime or processortime with a minus sign (-).
+An asterisk (\) causes the limit to be disabled.
+1